matthewturner/alexa-salus-it500/README.md

 * You will need to prevent Salus from overriding this by setting the off times to a late time (eg 10pm)
 * It is optional and requires a hosted lambda, step function and dynamodb table

+## Deploying with CloudFormation (in development)

+1. Use the deploy-stack.sh to deploy the lambda, dynamodb tables etc

+1. Enter your lambda ARN in your SmartHome Skill [here](https://developer.amazon.com/alexa/console)

 ## Setting up the SmartHome API Skill

 1. Create a lambda and deploy the code using the package/publish scripts